2019 American League Division Series: Game 3

 Zack Greinke was given the ball to try and help the Astros sweep the Rays.
 Charlie Morton was his mound opponent.
-The Astros got to work early on Morton, with José Altuve hitting a solo homer to get the Astros on the board.
+The Astros got to work early on Morton, with Jose Altuve hitting a solo homer to get the Astros on the board.
 Greinke retired the Rays in order to begin his outing, but in the second inning, it went sour for Greinke.
 He retired Ji-man Choi to start the second, allowed a single to Avisaíl García, got Brandon Lowe to ground out, hit Travis d'Arnaud with a pitch and Kevin Kiermaier hit a three-run home run that gave the Rays their first lead in the series.
 Morton settled into his outing after the first, throwing five innings of one-run baseball.
 Meanwhile, the Rays kept scoring runs, adding a run in the third inning with a Choi home run, and they broke the game in the 4th inning, getting a home run from Lowe, an Austin Meadows two-run double and a Tommy Pham single to put the Rays up 8–1 and chased Greinke from the game.
 The Astros would chip away at the deficit with a Yuli Gurriel two-run single that made it 8–3.
 That would end the scoring for the Astros.
 Meanwhile, the Rays added to their lead, with a Willy Adames solo home run and a d'Arnaud sacrifice fly to capped the scoring for the Rays.
 Colin Poche retired the Astros in order and allowed the Rays to play a Game 4.